Hotels near Downs at Santa Fe

 Which hotels near Downs at Santa Fe are good for team or group travel?

 Several hotels near Downs at Santa Fe accommodate team and group travel.
-Inn at Santa Fe SureStay Collection by Best Western (3.93 mi) offers complimentary breakfast and on-site laundry.
-Hyatt Place Santa Fe (6.47 mi) offers meeting space, complimentary breakfast, and on-site laundry.
-Comfort Inn Santa Fe South (6.49 mi) offers meeting space, complimentary breakfast, and on-site laundry.
+Quality Inn Santa Fe New Mexico (8.04 mi, from $79/night), Hyatt Place Santa Fe (6.47 mi, from $130/night), and Comfort Inn Santa Fe South (6.49 mi, from $93/night) all offer meeting space, complimentary breakfast, and on-site laundry.
+Quality Inn Santa Fe New Mexico also has bus or oversized vehicle parking.

 Are there budget-friendly hotels near Downs at Santa Fe?